bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 - **Learning/Training (Offline)**
     - Importing our training data into the system so that it can "learn" and be ready to classifying unseen data.
-    - This process has Big O Notation of O(n) where n is the largest of either the size of the dataset or the number of different words x number of categories.
-In most cases n will be the size of the training dataset.
+    - This process has Big O Notation of `O(n)` where `n` is the largest of either the size of the dataset or the number of different words x number of categories.
+In most cases `n` will be the size of the training dataset.
 - **Classify (Online)**
     - Processing a document against the trained system and producing a result.
-    - O(n) where n is the length of the document x number of categories)
+    - `O(n)` where `n` is the length of the document x number of categories)

-While we have processing power, memory and storage in greater abundance than ever, all have the potential to become limiting factors when it comes to machine learning.
+While we have processing power, memory and storage in a greater abundance than ever, all have the potential to become limiting factors when it comes to machine learning.
 In practice, I tackled these challenges with a range of optimisation techniques with the aim of reducing the value of `n` without significantly reducing the accuracy.

 ## Reducing Resource Usage